ntheanh201/ansible-basics/README.md

 - `import` tasks will be parsed at the beginning when you run your playbook
 - `include` tasks will be parsed at the moment Ansible hits them

+## Ansible module

+- A module is a reusable piece of code that performs specific tasks on managed node